Term – May 23, 2018 to May 22, 2021

 Otto is a Lieutenant Colonel with over 30 years of service in the US Army.
 He’s an Infantry officer having served in some of the most demanding units in the Army from the 1st Ranger Battalion to 20th Special Forces Group Airborne.
 LTC Padron has been featured in the “US Army Strong” campaign and in national print publications as one of America’s top Hispanic leaders.
 He holds an advanced degree in Military Strategic Studies from the US Army Command and General Staff College, Ft.
 Leavenworth, Kansas.
 Additionally, Otto is a decorated and tested leader with multiple combat tours in Iraq.
 Otto is also a Commissioner at the City of Los Angeles Convention Center.
 He holds a double Bachelor of Science in Broadcast Communications and Economics from the University of Miami, Coral Gables and an MBA from Florida International University’s Chapman School of Business.

-Julio Vallejo is Vice President of Finance & Strategic Planning at Maya Cinemas, a film exhibition company focused on Latino markets across the United States.
-He has been instrumental in assembling and securing the necessary financing for Maya’s existing theaters, including private and venture capital, commercial lending, New Markets Tax Credits, EB-5 and government subsidies.
-He is responsible for evaluating and underwriting the feasibility of new theater projects.
-He also monitors and identifies market and industry trends to incorporate them into the company’s overall business and market strategies, leveraging on his deep understanding of the Latino consumer behavior and market.
-Julio began his career with Maya Cinemas as an intern 15 years ago and worked his way up working hand in hand with Moctesuma Esparza.
+Julio Vallejo is a strategic planning, finance and REDI (Race Equity diversity and Inclusion) consultant with over 20 year of experience in media and entertainment.
+Julio began his career with Maya Cinemas as an intern and worked his way up working hand in hand with Moctesuma Esparza.
+Maya Cinemas is a film exhibition company focused on Latino markets across the United States.
+Julio was instrumental in assembling and securing the necessary financing for Maya’s existing theaters, including private and venture capital, commercial lending, New Markets Tax Credits, EB-5 and government subsidies.
+He was responsible for evaluating and underwriting the feasibility of new theater projects.
+He also monitored and identified market and industry trends to incorporate them into the company’s overall business and market strategies, leveraging on his deep understanding of the Latino consumer behavior and market.

 Julio founded Pigmentocracia Foundation, a non-profit organization in Mexico focused on spearheading the conversation and combat against racial discrimination based mostly on skin color amongst Mexicans, a social issue that is close to Julio’s heart.
 Over the past six years, Julio has become an empirical expert in the subject of racial dynamics in Mexico and how it relates to migration into the United States.
 He has created an extensive network in the fields of academia, social entrepreneurship, media, film and advertising, as they relate to the subject matter.
 He majored in Economics at the Tecnologico de Monterrey (ITESM) in Mexico and then went on to study Business and Management of Entertainment at UCLA.
 Before Maya, Julio started his career working on business strategy consulting and venture capital working at multinational corporations.